hyphacoop/organizing/resolutions/-resolution-annual-xxx.md

-# Template: ANNUAL RESOLUTIONS OF THE BOARD OF DIRECTORS
+# ANNUAL RESOLUTIONS OF THE BOARD OF DIRECTORS Template

 <sup>[From template][template]</sup>